Sunday, September 22, 2019

 My sister was concerned, but mostly sleepy.
 I don't remember being too afraid.
 I actually fell asleep for a time not long after that on one of the mattresses in the hallway.

-Then something happened that I don't believe I will ever forget.
+Then something happened that I don't believe I'll ever forget.
 Everything outside began to grow quiet and the wind started to die down, almost abruptly.

-I got up and went to the backyard going outside.
+I remember that I got up and went to the backyard going outside.
 Everything was wet from the pouring rain and there were lots of green leaves everywhere on the ground.
-I only stepped a few feet outside from my back door when I looked up and saw, to my surprise, stars in the sky overhead.
+I only stepped a few feet from my back door when I looked up and saw, to my surprise, stars in the sky overhead.

 We were in the eye of the storm!

-After a few minutes, I went back inside just before the wind began to kick up again and lay back down on the mattress beside my snoring younger sister, who still remained oblivious having literally slept through a hurricane -- something I still tease her about to this day.
+After a few minutes, I went back inside just as the wind began to kick up again and lay back down on the mattress beside my snoring younger sister, who still remained oblivious having literally slept through a hurricane -- something I still tease her about to this day.
 I just lay down, thinking about what an experience being in the eye of a hurricane was.
-Already I could hear the wind picking back up again as I closed my eyes.
+Already I could hear the wind picking back up again as I closed my eyes and actually fell asleep, in spite of everything.

 Even 30 years later, I have never experienced anything like it.